-The Study Area is served by a couple of Arts & Culture facilities as listed under Table 6.2, and the subsequent distance of these few facilities from the subject site has been illustrated in Figure 6.2.
+The Study Area is served by a couple of Arts & Culture facilities as listed under Table 6.2, and the subsequent distance of these few facilities from the subject site has been illustrated in Figure 6.3.
+Regard was also had to the Culture Near You maps which regrettable only identified community uses and did not capture the uses identified in the KPMG Future Analytics Audit described below.